Sample Answer

 Week 3 Assignment 2 Examine the Militarization of Police

-On August 9, 2014, police officer Darren Wilson from the Ferguson Police Department fatally shot Michael Brown, an 18-year-old African American male.
+On August 9, 2014, police officer Darren Wilson from the Ferguson Police Department fatally shot an 18-year-old African American male, Michael Brown.
 The circumstances of the use of force resulted in protest and civil unrest in Ferguson, Missouri, a suburb of St. Louis.
-The following day, some protestors became unruly and began to loot businesses, vandalize vehicles, and confronted and shot at police officers who blocked access to several areas of the city.
-Local police stations assembled approximately 150 police officers in riot gear and used armored vehicles to try to control the situation.
+The following day, some protestors became unruly and began to loot businesses, vandalize vehicles, and confront and shoot at police officers who blocked access to several city areas.
+Local police stations assembled approximately 150 police officers in riot gear and used armored vehicles to control the situation.

 As a safety officer for your law enforcement agency, you will evaluate the militarization of police and provide suggestions for alternative solutions to incidents such as the one in Ferguson.
 You have been tasked with preparing a written proposal for police leadership.
 Respond to the following as you prepare your proposal:

-- Compare and contrast the militarization of police, including factors such as officer’s safety and public safety, as well as civil liberties.
+• Compare and contrast the militarization of police, including factors such as officer and public safety, as well as civil liberties.

 Support your proposal with a minimum of three scholarly resources.
 In addition to these specified resources, other appropriate scholarly resources, including older articles, may be included.